 Ultimately, this series demonstrated England’s incredible strength in depth.
 Just like the aforementioned elite teams in sports, when some players underperformed others were there to pick up the pieces and make sure England were victorious in each of the three games.
 This series whitewash would’ve been important for Morgan’s men, as they kick-started their preparation for the World Cup.
 Those who performed well know that they are one step closer to booking their place in the squad to travel to India and help England to hold both the ODI and T20 world cup titles simultaneously.

-(Photo Image Credit: AP)
+(Photo Image Credit: @yogendras31 from Unsplash)